GoogleCloudPlatform/cloud-ops-sandbox/terraform/tutorial.md

 ## Explore your project in GCP

-In another browser tab, navigate to the GCP GKE Dashboard URL, which takes you to the Kubernetes Engine ([documentation](https://cloud.google.com/kubernetes-engine/docs/)) **Workloads** page for the project created by the installer.
+In another browser tab, navigate to the GCP GKE Dashboard URL, which takes you to the [Kubernetes Engine **Workloads** page](https://console.cloud.google.com/projectselector2/kubernetes/workload) for the project created by the installer.

 ## Explore Cloud Monitoring

-Navigate to the GCP Monitoring Workspace URL, which takes you to the Cloud Monitoring ([documentation](https://cloud.google.com/monitoring)) **Workspace** page for your new project.
+Navigate to the GCP Monitoring Workspace URL, which takes you to the [Cloud Monitoring **Workspace** page](https://console.cloud.google.com/monitoring) for your new project.
 The console may take some time to create a new workspace.
 Afterward, you'll be able to see a few dashboards generated through Cloud Operations tools.

 ## Shop like a hipster!